mdn/content/files/en-us/web/api/element/append/index.md

 The **`Element.append()`** method
-inserts a set of {{domxref("Node")}} objects or string objects after the last child of the `Element`. string objects are inserted as equivalent {{domxref("Text")}} nodes.
+inserts a set of {{domxref("Node")}} objects or string objects after the last child of the `Element`.
+String objects are inserted as equivalent {{domxref("Text")}} nodes.

 Differences from {{domxref("Node.appendChild()")}}: